-- There are school quizzes along the academic year, unite tests, mock examinations, for IBDP students in November and at the end of each semester of Year 11 and in August and January in Year 12. - Reports are issued after each unit test in November and March at the end of each semester (end of January and end of June). - Progress report is issued in year 12 after the back to school exam in September. - IB official examinations take place in May Year 12.
+- There are school quizzes along the academic year, unite tests, mock examinations, for IBDP students in November and at the end of each semester of Year 11 and in August and January in Year 12. - Reports are issued after each unit test in November and March at the end of each semester (end of January and end of June).

+IB official examinations take place in May Year 12.